Giving the AI definition a form suitable for the engineer: Example

 The eye of the device is located on top of the cell being viewed.
 The possible moves are six.
 The eye may move in four directions, we can put an X in the cell the eye is located on at the moment, and the sixth command is to request a new game (i.e. to clear all cells and start the game anew).

-In [3] the world used only Boolean vectors; here, we will give up this limitation, which will make the definition of the world simpler and the world will respectively become easier to understand.
+In article [3] the world used only Boolean vectors; here, we will give up this limitation.
+This will make the definition of the world simpler and it will become easier to understand.

-Instead of two Boolean signals to encode what the eye sees, we will have one input signal with three possible values $\{0, 1, 2\}$, which will correspond to an empty cell, an X and an O. Instead of the two reward signals `victory' and `loss', we will have one with four possible values: $\{Nothing, 0, 1, 2\}$, which will correspond to `no reward', `loss', `draw' and `victory', instead of the three Boolean output signals, which coded the six possible outputs, now we will have four output signals.
+Instead of two Boolean signals to encode what the eye sees, we will have one input signal with three possible values $\{0, 1, 2\}$, which will correspond to an empty cell, an X and an O. Instead of the two score signals `victory' and `loss', we will have one with four possible values: $\{Nothing, 0, 1, 2\}$, which will correspond to `no score', `loss', `draw' and `victory', instead of the three Boolean output signals, which coded the six possible outputs, now we will have four output signals.
 The first two will give us the direction of movement of the eye.
 We will call them $vertical$ and $horizontal$.
 Their possible values will be in the set $\{0, 1, 2\}$, which will correspond to `does not move', `up' and `down', or respectively `does not move', `left' and `right'.
 The other two output signals will be Boolean and we will call them $put\_cross$ and $new\_game$.
 Their functions are clear.

-In [3] we had six possible actions and at each move we could make only one of them.
+In [3] we had six possible actions and at each move we could perform only one of them.
 Now we can make four actions at one and the same time.
-If we want, we can make no action (by placing a zero on the four coordinates of the output vector).
-We could assume that we have the right to make only one action and any other output is taken by the world as an incorrect move, but it is more interesting to assume that we can make up to four actions in one single move.
+If we want, we can perform no action (by placing a zero on the four coordinates of the output vector).
+We could assume that we have the right to perform only one action and any other output is taken by the world as an incorrect move, but it is more interesting to assume that we can perform up to four actions in one single move.
 For example, we can put an X, move up and left and request a new game.
 Of course, all four actions must be correct because otherwise we will receive `an incorrect move' and nothing will happen.

-When we put several actions in one move, we must specify their sequence.
+When we put together several actions in one move, we must specify their sequence.
 It is all the same whether we will first move up and then left or vice versa.
 It is all the same whether we will first move and then request a new game or vice versa.
 The only action which cannot commute with the rest is placing an X. That's why we will always assume that we have first put the X and then made all other actions.